Welcome to Marvin

 Marvin is an active, Obsidian-native, Git-backed memory cluster designed for professional AI agents.

 Named in homage to Marvin Minsky and his foundational book The Society of Mind, this project transforms the concept of ephemeral LLM context windows into a durable, topologically connected knowledge base.
-It is a practical implementation of the cognitive architectures detailed in the research paper K-Lines: A Framework for LLM Agent Memory (and its companion repository).
+It is a practical implementation of the cognitive architectures detailed in the research paper K-Lines: A Cognitively-Grounded Four-Memory Architecture for Persistent Conversational AI (and its companion repository).

 Why Marvin?